 The leaves are alternate up the stem, 3-parted and on short stalks.
-Each leaflet oblong to lanceolate in shape, 1/2 to 4 inches long and half as wide, with smooth edges, green to grayish-green color on top and a hairy underside with paler color.
+Each leaflet oblong to lanceolate (broadest below the middle) in shape, 1/2 to 4 inches long and half as wide, with smooth edges, green to grayish-green color on top and a hairy underside with paler color.
 The terminal leaflet is larger and is stalked.
 Leaflets have obtuse bases and rounded tips rather than pointed.

 The inflorescence is a branched panicle of numerous spike-like clusters of flowers with small leaf-like bracts at the base of the clusters.
 The central stalk of the panicle has reddish tones and fine stiff hairs.

 Flowers: The flowers can be dense on the spikes, each has a stalk that also has reddish tones and short stiff hairs.
 Being a member of the Pea family, the flowers are 5-parted with a larger upper banner petal, two laterals and two below forming a keel.
 The petals have a light pink to purplish-rose colors.
 The banner petal is spreading with a rounded front edge and a notch and a fold crest down the middle.
 The reproductive parts are contained within the two keel petals.
 The filaments of the stamens are united around the pistil until just below the anthers, which are yellow.
 The single style is pinkish, curves and is longer than the stamens.
 The calyx is hairy and it is much shorter than the petals and has five long pointed lobes.